 With the lake, woods and ski slopes just minutes away, Duluth holds a strong attraction for outdoor enthusiasts, who enjoy activities ranging from sailing to snowboarding.
-Recently, Outside magazine named Duluth one its Top Ten "Dreamtowns".
+Recently, Outside magazine named Duluth #1 on their list of "Best Places to Live in the US."
 There are hundreds of miles of trails in and around Duluth, offering opportunities for hiking, biking, rollerblading, cross-country skiing, snowshoeing and snowmobiling.
 Spirit Mountain looms over the city, offering skiers and snowboarders a panoramic vista of the city and the lake as they fly down the hill's 23 runs.

 The Aerial Lift Bridge, at the entrance to Duluth's international harbor, is the city's signature landmark.
 Visitors watch in amazement as the bridge lifts to allow thousand-foot ships, containing cargoes from around the world, to enter the harbor.
-At the foot of the bridge lies Canal Park and an authentically restored waterfront, which includes a lakewalk, a marine museum, a rose garden, tons of unique stores and restaurants, and the largest freshwater aquarium in the world which opened in the year 2000.
+At the foot of the bridge lies Canal Park and an authentically restored waterfront, which includes a lakewalk, a marine museum, a rose garden, tons of unique stores and restaurants, and the largest freshwater aquarium in the world.

 Duluth combines a small town feeling with a cosmopolitan edge.
 It is home to the Duluth-Superior Symphony Orchestra, the Minnesota Ballet, the Duluth-Superior Dukes Northern League baseball team, the Lake Superior Zoological Gardens and the Duluth Entertainment and Convention Center (DECC).
 Annual events include the John Beargrease Sled Dog race, Grandma's Marathon, the Bayfront Blues Fest, and the Duluth National Snocross snowmobile event.
 There are a number of museums in Duluth, including the Tweed Museum of Art on the UMD campus, the St. Louis County Heritage and Arts Center (The Depot), the Karpeles Manuscript Library Museum and Glensheen, a 39-room Jacobean-style mansion listed on the National Register of Historic Places.